Demexis/Unity-Buffs/README.md

   </tr>
 </table>

-A simple implementation of a buff system for use in scripts.
+A simple implementation of a buff-system for use in scripts.

 In addition to the default processors for the buff values, you can create your own implementations.